nomadovoip/nomadovoip.github.io/otp/verify.md

 ## Overview
-Once the SMS containing the OTP has been sent, this endpoint allows you to verify the token submitted by the user.
+OTP is useless if you cannot verify, isn't it?
+Lets see how easy it is to verify the OTP. no local storage required!

 ## API Endpoint